simplicityitself/simplicityitself.github.io/learning/building-microservices-course.md

 ---
+title: Building Microservices
 layout: article
 author: Simplicity Itself Team
 categories: Learning
-title: Mastering Microservices – Adaptive Learning
+redirect_from:
+ - "/services/building-microservices.html"
 ---
 Ever experienced that moment where your heart sinks at the words "We just want you to make this one, small and trivial change…".